rspamd/rspamd.com/doc/configuration/statistic.md

 Supported parameters for the Redis backend are:

-- `name`: unique name of the classifier, must be set when multiply classifiers is defined, otherwise optional
+- `name`: unique name of the classifier, must be set when multiple classifiers are defined, otherwise optional
 - `tokenizer`: currently only OSB is supported, must be set as shown in default configuration
 - `new_schema`: must be set to `true`
 - `backend`: must be set to `"redis"`
 - `learn_condition`: Lua function that verifies that learning is needed.
-Default function **must** be set if you not wrote your own, omniting `learn_condition` from `statistic.conf` will lead to loosing protection from overlearning
+Default function **must** be set if you have not written your own, omitting `learn_condition` from `statistic.conf` will lead to losing protection from overlearning
 - `servers`: IP or hostname with a port for the Redis server.
 Use an IP for the loopback interface, if you have defined localhost in /etc/hosts for IPv4 and IPv6, or your Redis server will not be found!
-- `write_servers` (optional): for write only Redis servers (usually masters)
+- `write_servers` (optional): for write-only Redis servers (usually masters)
-- `read_servers` (optional): for read only Redis servers (usually replicas)
+- `read_servers` (optional): for read-only Redis servers (usually replicas)
 - `password` (optional): password for the Redis server
 - `db` (optional): database to use, **must be a non-negative integer** (though it is recommended to use dedicated Redis instances and not databases in Redis)
 - `min_tokens`: minimum number of words required for statistics processing